Jamie Lee Curtis To Star In What Could Be The Final ‘Halloween’ Film In Horror Franchise’s History

 According to the Hollywood Reporter, the news was announced in two separate tweets earlier on Friday, with Blumhouse Productions confirming Curtis’ participation and a premiere date of October 19, 2018, and Jamie Lee saying that she’s “headed back to Haddonfield one last time,” standing on the same porch, wearing the same clothes, and having the same issues with the Halloween franchise’s long-running villain, Michael Myers.

-As further noted, the final Halloween film is being co-written by longtime collaborators David Gordon Green and Danny McBride, who had most notably worked together in films such as the 2008 comedy Pineapple Express.
+As further noted, the upcoming Halloween film is being co-written by longtime collaborators David Gordon Green and Danny McBride, who had most notably worked together in films such as the 2008 comedy Pineapple Express.
 Green and McBride will also be executive producing alongside John Carpenter, who directed the original film from 1978 and co-created the Halloween franchise.
 Production is handled by Jason Blum’s Blumhouse Productions, Miramax, and Trancas, while Universal will be distributing the film worldwide.

+Additional details on the new film are still scant as of this writing, though Variety noted that next year’s Halloween film is being billed as the last in the series, which currently includes the original film and nine sequels and reboots.

 “David and Danny both came to my office recently with Jason Blum and shared their vision for the new movie and … WOW.
 They get it.
 I think you’re gonna dig it.
 They blew me away.
 I might even do the music.
 Maybe.
 It could be kind of cool.
 And you’ll get to see it in theaters on October 19th, 2018.”